Seisuke22/Seisuke22/README.md

 <h1 align="center">Hi 👋, I'm Seisuke Fukuda</h1>
 <h3 align="center">A recent graduate from Le Wagon Tokyo, experienced in building web applications with Ruby on Rails and JavaScript.
 With a background in business management,I combine technical skills with a strong understanding of business needs.
 Eager to bring my creativity, problem-solving abilities, and enthusiasm for learning to a dynamic tech team.</h3>

-- 🔭 I’m currently working on [https://seisuke-rails-watchlist-new-d58ab1ae512a.herokuapp.com/)
+- 🔭 I’m currently working on [https://seisuke-rails-watchlist-new-d58ab1ae512a.herokuapp.com/) A personal watchlist with a thousands of movies available

 - 🌱 I’m currently learning **React**